Akil Baddoo Player Props: Tigers vs. Orioles

 Akil Baddoo At The Plate

-- He has not hit a home run in his 15 games this season.
+- He has not hit a long ball in his 16 games this year.

 - Baddoo has driven in a run in one game this year.

-- He has scored a run in six of 15 games so far this year.
+- He has scored in six games this year (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.